sayantan-2/Simple-timeline-maker/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE), meaning you are free to use, modify, and distribute the code with proper attribution.
 However, commercial use of this project without permission is restricted.

 ---

+### Change Log

+#### Bug Fixes

+- **Fixed long titles**: The issue with long event titles overflowing or disrupting the layout has been resolved.
+Titles now properly wrap or truncate as needed to maintain a clean layout.

+---